Skip to content

 type WorkerInferConsumedMessage<TContract, TName> = WorkerConsumedMessage<WorkerInferConsumerPayload<TContract, TName>, WorkerInferConsumerHeaders<TContract, TName>>;

-Infer the full consumed message type for a specific consumer.
-Includes both payload and headers (if defined).
+Infer the full consumed message type for a regular consumer.

 Type Parameters